-I joined Princeton’s program in the Religions of Mediterranean Antiquity in 2014 after receiving a MAR in the History of Christianity from Yale University and degrees in Religious Studies and Philosophy from the University of North Carolina at Chapel Hill.
+I joined Princeton’s Program in the Ancient World in 2014 after receiving a MAR in the History of Christianity from Yale University and degrees in Religious Studies and Philosophy from the University of North Carolina at Chapel Hill.
 My interests cluster around elite Christians in the later Roman Empire, book history, legal history, and the history of epistemology in Late Antiquity, as well as the archaeology of Roman occupation.

 I am co-director of the Solomon's Pools Archaeological Project, as well as a field archaeologist with the Jezreel Valley Regional Project, where I focus on excavation of the Roman 6th Legion “Ferrata” castra in Legio, Israel.

 I am a fellow of the American Academy in Rome (FAAR'19) and the American School of Classical Studies at Athens.
 In fall 2019 I was a Visiting Scholar in the Dipartimento di Scienze dell’Antichità of La Sapienza University, Rome, and I am spending spring and summer of 2020 in Athens as the Oscar Broneer Traveling Fellow of the American School of Classical Studies.